rvente/TeXNet/Dataset/README.md

 This is our dataset, mined from January 2018's arXiv source code.
-`normalized_out.txt` contains upwards of 500 thousand examples of LaTeX mathematical expressions, normalized and cleaned so as to eliminate non-compiling examples and to facilitate deep learning tasks.
+`normalized_out.txt` contains upwards of 500 thousand examples of LaTeX mathematical expressions, normalized. `im2latex170k.txt` is the same raw data also cleaned to eliminate non-compiling examples and to facilitate deep learning tasks.
+That set of experessions is the source of the training, test, and validation sets.

 ![Preprocessing](https://raw.githubusercontent.com/rvente/TeXNet.ai/master/Final-Paper/assets/harvest.svg)